 To request more than \$25,000

-• have at least one completed grant from the Division of Arts and Culture.
-A grant is completed (closed) after the cycle is concluded and the final report has been approved.
+have at least one completed grant from the Division of Arts and Culture.
+A grant is completed (closed) after the grant period has ended and the final report has been approved.

 To request more than \$50,000